 How to Elevate Your Mindset and Think More Positively

 I’m not a New Age disciple and, though entertaining, I don’t follow the teachings of The Secret or other law of attraction theories.
 It’s not that these theories aren’t inspiring, it’s that the principles can’t be validated and I only integrate proven concepts into my coaching practice.

 Yet, I do believe in the power of thought and my own ability to consistently succeed.
-I do so because profound outcomes in my life (as a result of elevated thinking and good habits) incited me to seek out science-backed research on the power of the mind.
+I do so because profound outcomes in my life and work (as a result of elevated thinking and good habits) incite me to seek out science-backed research on the power of the mind.

-That researched revealed fascinating studies, particularly around Neuroplasticity — a relatively new branch within neurological medicine that studies the mind’s ability to rewire itself.
+Current studies have revealed fascinating insights, particularly around Neuroplasticity — a relatively new branch within neurological medicine that studies the mind’s ability to rewire itself.

 These studies are encouraging because the findings are based on clinical trials that, when set up correctly, reveal repeatedly observable results on a statistically significant population.

-The purpose of this guide is to briefly introduce you to this exciting field of science and expose you to key principles that will enable you to think more positively, boost your mood, and uplift your lifestyle as a result.
+The purpose of this guide is to briefly introduce you to this exciting field of science and expose you to key principles that will enable you to think more positively, boost your mood, and uplift your life and work as a result.